harshajk/cheatsheets/tools/windows.md

   - Sublime
   - Wox

-The space I claaimed by doing this is a whopping XGB!
+The space I claaimed by doing this is a whopping 27.4GB!
  - Free Space before the cleanup - 22.6GB
- - Free Space after the cleanup - GB
+ - Free Space after the cleanup - 50GB